Close ILTakeCare Suggestion

 • 05 Jan 2022

-Fact #1: Lot of South Korean Men Use Make Up Daily
+Fact #1: A lot of South Korean Men Use Makeup Daily

 Beauty and external appearance is a big deal in South Korean society.
 Both women and men are super conscious of their looks and go to great lengths to maintain what is considered a perfect appearance.
 Cosmetic surgery is quite common and some stats suggest that South Korea is the hub of cosmetic surgery in the world.
 It is also reported that eyelid surgery is the most common cosmetic procedure that most South Korean women go in for.
 As for many South Korean men, using makeup as part of their daily routine is not uncommon at all.